-Shelterworks Passion is High Performance Building
+Shelterworks' Mission is High Performance Building

-High Peformance Building
+Sustainable Building Materials for High Peformance Building

 For years homeowners, contractors, architects and material manufacturers have focused on “green building,” or constructing homes and businesses that have less of an impact on the planet.
 But more and more, they’re moving away from the term green building in favor of “high performance building.”
 Industry experts believe this phrase does a better job of explaining the myriad goals they hope to meet, including lowering a home’s carbon footprint, saving the owner money on energy bills, and creating a structure that will last for a long time.
 Your choice of high performance building materials will go a long way towards the performance of your home.